tsua0002/blockchain_research/research_perspectives.md

 viii) Health considerations.
 With the growing importance of pharmaceutical industry and health problems the blockchain technology could apparently be a good solution.
 - What are the main actual uses cases for blockchain based solutions ?
 - What use can we make of zk-proof in medical records management ?
+- CRISPR, gene management, genomics,
+- Protection for genetic centralisation data

 ix) Computer's applications.
 AI, system administration, authentification, shared computation,...
 This section as the last one could join all the meetings in every computers based considerations related to the blockchain technologies.
 - Show where the blockchain is fundamentally inneficient.
 Show the major purposes of blockchain technology and its tools.
 Present first blockchain-based solutions to computers problems.
 - What links can be do between AI and blockchain ?
 How Blockchain technology and AI can be joined (used together) ?
 Present actual state of the art in this field.
 Make some Pytorch and smart contract interaction in live.
 - What about shared blockchain-based storage like IPFS and ARwave ?
 What about shared computation through blockchain rewarding system ?
 Calculus for astronomy, for biology, etc.

 ## Some references